 Parent Volunteer Opportunities

-Want to attend day camp with your son?
+Want to attend day camp with your Scout?
 Volunteer for a full week and receive a discount.
 Sign up when you register your Scout.

 Camperships are available.
-The application deadline is TBD.
 Contact your unit leader or the Scout Service Center for more information and details.

 Contact Thomas Yang for more information.